-Funded by the European Union The demonstrator can also associate POIs with occasional stops.
-This is reflected in the user interface since the user can retrieve a dataset of POIs either from OpenStreetMap11 - in this case, the user must specify (1) the name of the city where the trajectories are located and (2) the POI types the user wants to use to enrich the trajectories - or from a file containing the POI dataset to be used.
-In Section 2.2.8 we provide the specifications that such file must follow to be recognized and used by the demonstrator.
+Next, the enrichment module can associate POIs to stops.
+This is reflected in the user interface since the user can retrieve a dataset of POIs either from OpenStreetMap12 - in this case, the user must specify (1) the name of the city where the trajectories are located and (2) the POI types the user wants to use to enrich the trajectories - or from a file containing the POI dataset to be used.
+In Section 5.1.4 we provide the specifications that such file must follow to be recognized and used by the demonstrator.